What do you want to know?

 What nutrients does Bell pepper provide for babies?

-Bell pepper provides nutrients like fibre, vitamin C, iron that support babies' growth and development.
+Bell pepper provides nutrients like fibre, vitamin A, vitamin C, iron that support babies' growth and development.

 How long can I store Bell pepper for babies?